scoot-technology/scoot-technology.github.io/index.markdown

 Welcome to Scoot Technology!

-Here I will be posting blogs, tutorials, reviews and projects covering many areas of technology including computing, hi-fi, smart home and lots more...
+Blogs, tutorials and reviews for hi-fi and smart home enthusiasts.